 - Click the yellow Calculate button.

-- Write down two numbers: the Cost (Amazon fees) and the Margin Impact (your profits after fees)
+- Write down two numbers: the Cost (Amazon fees) and the Margin Impact (your profits after fees).
+Take a screen shot as well if you want more proof.

 - Repeat Research Part 2, but instead of the current FBA average selling price, use your original selling price you had priced for that item.